xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-5.md

 ## SRv6 ECMP_FEC resource usage
- Similar to FEC we will also use ECMP_FEC for multipath entries pointing to a list of FEC array.
- In NC5700 it maps to similar application hierarchy as that of FEC.
+We use ECMP_FEC for multipath/ECMP entries pointing to a list of FEC array.
+This database is also used  by SRv6 when we have to deal with multipaths.
+In NC5700 ecmp_fec mapping follows similar application mapping hierarchy as that of FEC.

 This can be monitored with,

 <div class="highlighter-rouge">
 <pre class="highlight">